HOSTED-POWER/docs-turbostack-app/TurboStack App/basic_install.md

 ## The 'groups' tab

-The **groups** tab can link a server to an existing group.<br>
+The **groups** tab can link a server to an existing group.
 Groups can define additional configuration that can then be applied to all nodes in that group.

+The groups can be used to configure SSH keys for all people in your company, these right could than also be quickly revoked on all servers in the group (for example if someone leaves the company).

+Another very powerfull groups feature is that it allows to set custom settings which will apply to all servers in the group.
+For example it could be used to change the default timezone for all servers in the group.

 ![TurboStackAppGroupTab](../img/turbostackapp/basicinstall/tsa_group_tab1.png)

 ## The 'SSH' tab

-The **SSH** tab defines one or more public ssh keys that allow shell access to a TurboStack node without using a password.<br>
+The **SSH** tab defines one or more public ssh keys that allow shell access to a TurboStack node without using a password.
 SSH keys can be added, deleted and edited here.

+You can also disable SSH password authentication completely here by activating the checkbox "Only allow SSH authentication by keys".

 ![TurboStackAppSshTab](../img/turbostackapp/basicinstall/tsa_ssh_tab1.png)